New technology at Appleton International Airport makes travel air safer

+Kris Schuller says the bottom line is improved security for airports and air travelers across the country.

-At Appleton International Airport passengers like Paul Dragu are getting a first taste of state-of-the-art technology.
+At Appleton International Airport passengers like Paul Dragu are getting the first taste of state-of-the-art technology.

 “It’s exponentially more convenient, that’s for sure,” said Dragu.